Bringing together non-like-minded people for fact-based, civil conversations about national, regional, and local issues.

 @Breit’s Stein & Deli

-THE ELEPHANT & DONKEY IN THE ROOM: THE FUTURE OF AMERICAN POLITICAL PARTIES
+THE ELEPHANT AND DONKEY IN THE ROOM: THE FUTURE OF AMERICAN POLITICAL PARTIES

 Congratulations to MINDDRIVE’s Paula Guinn and Steve Rees, the inaugural recipients of the American Public Square Civil Citizen award!read more